JanGawronski/fiveormore/README.md

 - Changing number of colors
 - Changing colors - not implemented yet
 - Changing numbers of balls added with each turn - doesn't work
+- Remembering state of the game after closing
+- Statistics